geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 LLMs just misunderstand that one.

 ##### **Chenyu** [[00:41:23](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2483)]
-The CIFAR one they understand, and they give me something that's...
+The CIFAR one they understand, and they give me something that's..

 ##### **Nimlgen** [[00:41:26](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2486)]
 Just a reminder, I don't care if you use AI,